Five business benefits of hyperconvergence

 As the technology matures, what are the benefits of using hyperconverged systems?

-Hyperconverged systems bring together core storage, networking and compute functionality into a single, highly virtualised solution.
+Hyperconverged systems bring together core storage, networking, and compute functionality into a single, highly virtualised solution.

 Over the past few years, hyperconverged infrastructure (HCI) products have developed to support workloads beyond virtualised desktop infrastructure and back-office applications, as businesses have grown more confident in the reliability and adaptability of these products.

-Flexibility and scale
+2. Flexibility and scale

 Rather than creating complex update plans each time expansion is needed, or adding additional costly components, businesses can simply add another node to the environment.
 This enables a step up to the next level of infrastructure in small increments.

 Hyperconverged infrastructure is also beneficial when it comes to data efficiency and storage.
 Snapshotting, data deduplication and other data protection features are often built in as standard, making disaster recovery efforts much easier.
 The software-defined nature of HCI also means that organisations can use public cloud storage as a target for backups.

 HCI offers higher resiliency than traditional legacy systems, too.
 The scale-out model relies on data being spread across multiple nodes throughout the data centre, or even between data centres in different geographical locations.
 This distributed model means that when an appliance (or even a whole rack) goes down, performance and availability doesn't suffer as a result.

 As tighter regulations such as the GDPR come in around the world, it will become even more important to take all possible steps to protect data.
 In a hyperconverged system, backup and disaster recovery are built in as a part of the infrastructure, making data protection more efficient and affordable.